Timeline of the COVID-19 pandemic in New Zealand (2021): November 2021

-On 1 November, 162 new community cases were reported; 156 in Auckland and six in Waikato.
+On 1 November 162 new community cases were reported; 156 in Auckland and six in Waikato.
 1,115 people in Auckland were isolating at home, including 564 cases across 372 households.

-On 2 November, 126 new community cases were reported; 107 in Auckland, one in Kaitaia, Northland, and 18 in Waikato.
+On 2 November 126 new community cases were reported; 107 in Auckland, one in Kaitaia, Northland, and 18 in Waikato.
 That same day, the northern part of the Northland Region was placed on lockdown after authorities were unable to find any epidemiological links for two community cases.

-On 3 November, 100 community cases were reported; 97 in Auckland and three in Waikato.
+On 3 November 100 community cases were reported; 97 in Auckland and three in Waikato.
 Later that day, a COVID-19 positive individual was reported to have died.
 The person had contracted COVID-19 on 24 October and was self-isolating in Manukau.
 Their death has been referred to the coroner.

-On 4 November, 139 community cases were reported; 136 in Auckland, two in Waikato, and one in Northland.
+On 4 November 139 community cases were reported; 136 in Auckland, two in Waikato, and one in Northland.
 64 people remained in hospital.
 Health authorities also confirmed that the recent death of a 40-year old COVID-19-positive man was not related to COVID-19 vaccines.

-On 5 November, 163 new community cases were reported, including four in the Waikato towns of Hamilton, Te Awamutu, Ngāruawāhia and Te Kuiti.
+On 5 November 163 new community cases were reported, including four in the Waikato towns of Hamilton, Te Awamutu, Ngāruawāhia and Te Kūiti.
 Ngāti Ruanui leader Rachel Rae confirmed that a strong positive COVID-19 Delta variant wastewater test result within the wastewater system of Stratford in the Taranaki region.
 That same day, the Ministry of Health confirmed that wastewater samples in Gisborne and Napier had tested positive for COVID-19, indicating the presence of COVID-19 in the Gisborne District and Hawke's Bay Region.
 That same day, Director of Public Health Dr Caroline McElnay confirmed that a male COVID-19 patient in his fifties self-isolating at home had died.

 On 6 November, a record 206 community cases were reported; 200 in Auckland, four in Waikato, and two in Northland.
 The Health Ministry reported that 159 cases have yet to be linked to earlier cases, bringing the total number of unlinked cases in the past two weeks to 623.
 That same day, a second person in self-quarantine was reported to have died from COVID-19 at home.

-On 7 November, 113 new community cases (109 in Auckland, three in Waikato, and one in Northland) were reported.
+On 7 November 113 new community cases (109 in Auckland, three in Waikato, and one in Northland) were reported.
 There are a record 74 cases in hospital.
 That same day, a student at Avondale College tested positive for COVID-19.
 While the school won't be closed, students will be asked to study from home.
 That evening, a resthome in Te Awamutu, Waikato went into lockdown after health authorities confirmed that a resthome worker tested positive for COVID-19.